NETHER STOWE SCHOOL UNIFORM

 The following items comprise the essential kit for all students:

-- Plain black shorts (football-type) WITH school name and crest
+- Plain black shorts (football-type) WITH school badge

-- Outdoor shirt (black on one side, black with white band on reverse) WITH school name and crest (boys only)
+- Outdoor reversible shirt (black on one side, black with white band on reverse) WITH school badge (boys only)

-- Plain Black ‘fleece’ top WITH school name and crest (optional)
+- Plain Black ‘fleece’ top WITH school badge (optional)

-- Plain black tracksuit bottoms WITH school name and crest (optional) White sports socks
+- Plain black tracksuit bottoms WITH school badge (optional)

 - Black football socks (boys only)